zehnpaard/xemono/README.md

   y = a + b
 ```

+Note that this is not possible using `let` - the function parameters are not available as local variables inside the `let` scope.
+Therefore the `where` binding is more expressive than the `let` binding.

 ### Algebraic Data Types

 Algebraic data types can be defined using the `type` keyword: